KBOct/KBOct.github.io/NO CODE/R/2019-01-23-implementing-arbitrage-pricing-theory-in-r.md

 start_date = '2010-06-01', end_date = '2014-06-01')
 ```

-The Quandl package, the tseries package, and other packages that collect data are
-discussed in Chapter 4, Big Data – Advanced Analytics, in more detail.
-This can also be used to get the prices of stocks, and the S&P 500 index can be used
+The Quandl package, the tseries package, and other packages can also be used to get the prices of stocks, and the S&P 500 index can be used
 as the market portfolio.

 We have a table with stock prices (a time series of approximately 5,000 stock prices